-So, you went to get a cup of coffee and when you were returning to your desk, you remembered a last CSS adjustment that you have to do.
-So you do it, and make a new commit:
+So, you went to get a coffee cup, and when you were returning to your desk, you remembered the last CSS adjustment you have to do.
+So you do it and make a new commit:

 A simple log to see the commits would show something like that (the last 3):

-If it’s a small or even personal project, we could say that is okay to let the commits this way.
-However, if you are working with other people in a big project, it could be weird three commits for the same and small change.
-For help us, there is the interactive rebase: using it we could change the commits in a branch.
+If it’s a small or even personal project, we could say that it is okay to let the commits this way.
+However, if you are working with other people on a big project, it could be weird three commits for the same and small change.
+There is the interactive rebase: using it; we could change the commits in a branch to help us.

 How I do it?

 Running that command, a screen like this below will show (it will open in your default editor like Vim):